Moschka/moschka/README.md

 ### Hi there 👋
 You can download all the files in this repository and put them into one folder.
 Then simply open the skova.html file in your browser to view the webpage.
-It's first real webpage so it is very minimalistic and it can't do much yet.
+It's my first real webpage so it is very minimalistic and it can't do much yet.
 The transcription function doesn't work that well and a translation function doesn't yet exist.

 <table>